 Chest wall malformations are not readily apparent in all patients.
 Symptoms vary with the severity of the abnormality, and younger children are less symptomatic than older children.
 Mild breathing problems and chest pain in the area of the rib cartilages require medical evaluation.
 To find out more information about how to make an appointment, please visit this page.

 The cause of pectus excavatum is not known however it occurs in approximately 1 out of 300–400 children and is three to five times more common in males than females.
 This may be an isolated abnormality or may be found with other malformations including scoliosis, kyphosis, and connective tissue disorders such as Marfan syndrome.
 The deformity usually becomes more severe as the child grows.

 What are some symptoms associated with pectus excavatum?

 • Some patients also suffer psychologically and emotionally as a result of the disorder.

 • Negative body image, low self-esteem, and social awkwardness.

-How is pectus excavatum typically treated?
+How are pectus conditions typically treated?